Kitware/visualizer/documentation/content/docs/redux.md

 # Visualizer Data Model

-Visualizer use **Redux** for managing its internal state which is described below.
+ParaView Visualizer use **Redux** for managing its internal state which is described below.

 ## Global state